Jonson Clarke-Harris: Return to Peterborough United

 The 2021–22 season saw Peterborough relegated back to League One with a 1–0 home defeat to Nottingham Forest with two matches left to play confirming their fate.
 Clarke-Harris struggled for form for a lot of the season, a change of manager in February seeing Grant McCann replace Darren Ferguson and an upturn in form for both club and player, Clarke-Harris scoring seven goals in his last thirteen league matches.

 In July 2022, Clarke-Harris was named club captain ahead of the 2022–23 season, having already been given the armband for the latter part of the previous season following McCann's arrival.
+A successful individual season saw the striker nominated for League One Player of the Season, as well as jointly winning the golden boot with Conor Chaplin and being named in the team of the season.
+Following defeat in the play-offs, he was transfer listed at the end of the season.

+On 1 September 2023, it was reported that Clarke-Harris' former club Bristol Rovers had agreed a deal worth £800,000 for the return of the striker.
+With the relevant paperwork not being filed by the 11pm deadline however, the proposed transfer fell through.
+Following the failure to complete a transfer away from the club, he was used sparingly across the first-half of the season.
+In the January transfer window, Clarke-Harris seemed set to join Charlton Athletic, however he was unable to agree personal terms following a £500,000 transfer fee being agreed.
+Following defeat in the play-off semi-finals for the second consecutive season, the club announced Clarke-Harris would depart the club upon the expiration of his contract.
+Manager Darren Ferguson paid tribute to the striker's professionalism across the season, despite having had limited first-team opportunities.

+Return to Rotherham United

+On 15 May, it was confirmed that he would be returning to Rotherham United on a two-year deal.

+On 4 July 2025, Clarke-Harris terminated his contract by mutual consent.

+Pendikspor

+On 9 July 2025, Clarke-Harris joined TFF First League club Pendikspor on a two-year deal.

 International career

 Born in England, Clarke-Harris is of Jamaican descent.
 He was called up to represent the Jamaica national team in May 2022.
 He made his debut in a 6–0 friendly defeat to Catalonia on 25 May.

 Personal life

 In September 2021, Clarke-Harris was handed a four-match ban and a fine of £5,300 over tweets made between 2012 and 2013 that made reference to sexual orientation.